 So, rather than adopting a blanket rule when deciding whether to engage in small talk in negotiation, be responsive to the context.

 Consider the location of the interaction—your office, their office, or somewhere else?
 Because you have more control over the pace and substance when meeting on your turf, you should be more willing to use small talk to build rapport.
 If you’re meeting in their territory instead, look for context clues: Does your counterpart ask whether you’d like some coffee or immediately direct you to your chair?
 The former situation is clearly more conducive to small talk than the latter; in fact, trying to engage in small talk may irritate your counterpart in the second scenario.
-Also consider body language: Are you sitting together on a couch, or is your counterpart sitting at his desk with you across from him?
+Also, consider your body language: Are you sitting together on a couch, or is your counterpart sitting at his desk with you across from him?
 Again, the former scenario invites small talk; the latter does not.

 The substance of small talk in negotiation matters as well.
 Suppose that you are waiting for your counterpart in her office, and the diplomas hanging on the wall tell you that you both graduated from the same small college in New England, three years apart.
 In fact, you dropped your son off at the same school two weeks ago.
 This coincidence is likely to forge a connection, even if other factors argue against small talk.
 Yet complimenting your counterpart on her beautiful family based on some framed photos might be a mistake if the context does not otherwise invite small talk.